caffeine-addictt/video-manager/docs/en/installing.md

 <!-- markdownlint-disable MD033 -->

-# Getting started
+# Installing

-This guide provides an overview of the various features and options available.
+This guide will help you install the project.

 <!-- TOC -->
 <details>